OTC Markets Group Welcomes Consolidated Uranium Inc. to OTCQX

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. (OTCQX: OTCM), operator of regulated markets for 12,000 U.S. and international securities, today announced Consolidated Uranium Inc. (TSX-V: CUR; OTCQX: CURUF), a uranium exploration and mining company, has qualified to trade on the OTCQX® Best Market.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. OTCM, operator of regulated markets for 12,000 U.S. and international securities, today announced Consolidated Uranium Inc. CURCURUF, a uranium exploration and mining company, has qualified to trade on the OTCQX® Best Market.
 Consolidated Uranium Inc. upgraded to OTCQX from the OTCQB® Venture Market.

 Consolidated Uranium Inc. begins trading today on OTCQX under the symbol "CURUF."
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the company on www.otcmarkets.com.